JongKI-PARK/algorithm/Chapter22/README.md

 Both adjacency list and adjacency matrices can be used to represent directed and undirected graphs.
 But adjacency list is usually preferred because it provides a compact way to represent sparse graphs.(Not only in sparse graphs, but usually |E| is less than $|V|^2$)

 ![image](https://user-images.githubusercontent.com/97037853/198192336-56dda1b0-c40f-4c83-adf0-6e98a2cf36f7.png)
-(Source : Introduction to Algorithms 2nd edition)
+(Source : Figure 22.1 in Introduction to Algorithms 2nd edition)

 Most of the graph algorithms in this book assume that an input graph is represented in adjacency-list form.
 The adjacency list representation of a graph G consists of an array which is length of the number of the vertices and each element ($u$) in the array has lists of vertices adjacent to $u$.